-An individual may be nominated for DRE Emeritus or DRE Ambassador status in one of two ways:
+An individual may be nominated for DRE Emeritus or DRE Ambassador status as noted below:

-(1) A nomination is submitted by the requesting agency coordinator in writing to the state coordinator.
-Full contact information for the nominee must also be provided.
-Upon endorsement by the state coordinator, the nomination shall be forwarded to the International Association of Chiefs of Police's DRE Section chair at least 6 months prior to the section's annual meeting.
+(1) A nomination, including full contact information for the nominee, is submitted by the requesting agency coordinator in writing to the state coordinator.
+Upon endorsement by the state coordinator, the nomination shall be forwarded by June 30 to the International Association of Chiefs of Police's DRE Section chair.

 (2) In those circumstances in which the agency and/or the state has no active coordinator, an individual may apply directly in writing to the chair of the DRE Section for DRE Emeritus or Ambassador status.
 The chair shall contact the individual's agency coordinator or regional coordinator and the IACP DECP staff for input and advice.

-At the DRE Section's Annual Impaired Driving Training Conference, or soon thereafter, the DRE Section officers review all nominations.
-The DRE Section officers determine which nominees are deserving and eligible for DRE Emeritus and DRE Ambassador and prepare a slate of nominees.
+At the DRE Section's Annual Impaired Driving Training Conference, or soon thereafter, the DRE Section's Awards Committee will review all nominations and determine which nominees are deserving and eligible for DRE Emeritus and DRE Ambassador and prepare a slate of nominees.
 This slate is presented to the section members at its annual meeting in the fall so that they may vote to accept or to not accept the slate in a general session.

 The Karen Tarney Award